meme [options] <primary sequence file>

-The name of a file containing FASTA sequences or the word stdin to indicate that the sequences should be read from standard input.
-Note that MEME does not attempt to detect the alphabet from the sequences so you should specify it with the -dna, -rna, -protein or -alph options.
-MEME also supports a modification to the FASTA format for weighting the sequences.
-Large datasets will need to be sub-sampled to allow MEME to run in reasonable times.
+The name of a file containing the primary sequences in FASTA format, or the word stdin to indicate that the primary sequences should be read from standard input.
+Note that MEME does not attempt to detect the alphabet from the primary sequences so you should specify it with the -dna, -rna, -protein or -alph options.
+MEME also supports a modification to the FASTA format for weighting the primary sequences.

-These files are placed in a directory named
+MEME writes its output to files in a directory named

 |-text||Output in text format only to standard output.||The program behaves as if

 |-brief||nbrief||If there are more than nbrief (primary) sequences, the size of MEME's output will be reduced by suppressing the inclusion of the sequence names, motif sites and scanned sites in MEME's HTML and XML outputs, and by suppressing the tables of sequence lengths, sites and block diagrams in MEME's text output.||A value of 1000 is used for nbrief.|

 |-objfun||classic| de| se| cd| ce| nc||This option is used to select the objective function that

 MEME uses to select the width and number of sites in a motif,

 and to choose the best motif in the current iteration.

 |MEME uses the Classic objective function.|

 |-test||mhg| mbn| mrs||The statistical test used for computing motif enrichment when the objective function is specified as Differential Enrichment (-objfun de) or Selective Differential Enrichment (-objfun se).
 The three options cause MEME to use the the multiple hypergeometric test (mhg), the multiple binomial test (mbn), or the multiple rank-sum test (mrs), respectively.||MEME uses the multiple hypergeometric test with the de se objective functions.|